eawag-surface-waters-research/sencast/README.md

 inland water studies.

 # How to use
--Read the header of the sentinel_hindcast.ipynb file.
+- Read the header of the sentinel_hindcast.ipynb file.
--Copy a template file and edit it.
+- Copy a template file and edit it.

 # Flaws to fix:
 - The code only works on linux.
 Edits are requested on the paths in the different packages/*py files to make it work on any OS